-If you are nearing the end of your first spring as an M.A. student or your Qualifying Exams as a Ph.D. student, you need to start thinking ahead to the prospectus for your thesis or dissertation.
+If you are nearing the end of your first spring as an M.A. student or preparing for your second (oral) candidacy exam as a Ph.D. student, you need to start thinking ahead to the prospectus for your thesis or dissertation.
 The prospectus is a plan of action-not an outline, but a description-that is required of graduate students in English before they are allowed to begin writing a thesis or dissertation.
 It is vital that before writing the prospectus, you do a great deal of research to make sure you are planning an original project that does not repeat arguments published by other critics.
-M.A. students should start researching the prospectus and building a working bibliography during that first summer and discuss this work with their Advisory Committee Chair early in their second fall semester.
-Ph.D. students normally write the prospectus and submit it to their Dissertation Committee Chair within four months of passing their Qualifying Exams but may write it-or a draft of it-as part of the process of studying for their Qualifying Exams.
+M.A. students should start researching the prospectus and building a working bibliography during that first summer and discuss this work with their committee chair early in their second fall semester.
+Ph.D. students normally write and defend their dissertation prospectus as part of their second (oral) candidacy exam.